CybercentreCanada/assemblyline4_docs/docs/developer_manual/services/advanced/result_section.md

     # ==================================================================
     # Multi Section
     #     This type of section allows the service writer to display multiple section types
     #     in the same result section.
-Here's a concrete exemple of this:
+Here's a concrete example of this:
     multi_section = ResultMultiSection('Example of Multi-typed section')
     multi_section.add_section_part(TextSectionBody(body="We have detected very high entropy multiple sections " "of your file, this section is most-likely packed or "